-Although it is not yet proven how acupressure works, there is some evidence to suggest that when performed properly, it may help relieve pain and tension around the body.
-Activating ear pressure points may help ease symptoms of tinnitus, headache, earache, and more.
+Some evidence suggests that when someone performs acupressure performed properly, it may help relieve pain and tension around the body.
+Activating pressure points in the ear may help ease symptoms of several conditions.

 Acupressure is a type of alternative or complementary medicine.
 It has played a vital role in traditional Chinese medicine (TCM) for thousands of years.

 The core technique of acupressure therapies involves applying pressure with the fingers to certain points on the body.
 The applied pressure sends a signal to the body to start healing itself.